I wear three hats that go together surprisingly well.

 Outreach Officer, MIT Program in Science, Technology, and Society (STS); Cambridge, MA — July 1, 2015-June 30, 2016

 STS is the home of the Knight Science Journalism program and part of MIT's School of Humanities, Arts, and Social Sciences (SHASS).
-I worked with colleagues in STS and SHASS to study new ways to promote public engagement in technology and science, through a combination of hands-on practice, research, training, and dissemination.
+I worked with colleagues in STS and SHASS to study new ways to promote public engagement in technology and science.

 Acting Director, Knight Science Journalism at MIT; Cambridge, MA — July 1, 2014-June 30, 2015